renakdup/using-phpcs-for-wordpress/README.md

-# Using PHPCS for WordPress projects
+# Using PHPCS linter in WordPress with WPCS standard
 Example of using PHPCS for WordPress projects.

 ## About project